PedroPauloMorenoCamargo/Propositional_Language/README.md

 **Note:**
 - The value assigned to a variable must correspond to its declared type.
+- A variable can only be assigned after a variable with the same id has been declared.

 **Examples:**
 - `x = 10 : int;` (assigns the integer value `10` to the variable `x`)